Jaish al-Ta'ifa al-Mansurah

-Jaish al-Ta'ifa al-Mansurah (جيش الطائفة المنصورة) was an Iraqi Salafi insurgent group that fought against US troops and their local allies during the Iraq War.
+Jaish al-Ta'ifa al-Mansurah (جيش الطائفة المنصورة) was an Iraqi Salafi-jihadist insurgent group that fought against US troops and their local allies during the Iraq War.
 In 2006 the group aligned itself with al-Qaeda and helped establish the Mujahideen Shura Council.

 History

-The group was founded by Sheikh Abu Umar al-Ansari, but exactly when is uncertain.
+The group was founded by Abu Omar al-Baghdadi with the support of Abu Musab al-Zarqawi, but exactly when is uncertain.

 In May 2004, Jaish al-Taif al-Mansour kidnapped Interenergoservice workers Alexander Gordienko and Andrei Meshcherakov and demanded the withdrawal of foreign forces from Iraq.

 This group gained notoriety on August 31, 2005, thanks to the mortar shelling near the Al-Aim Bridge over the Tigris River, across which a Shia procession marched to the tomb of Imam Musa al-Kazim.
-As a result of the bombing, 7 people were killed and 35 injured, and the crush on the bridge estimated that between 953 and 1,033 people were killed and between 322 and 815 injured.
+As a result of the bombing, 7 people were killed and 35 injured, and another 935-1033 people died and 322-815 were injured in the ensuing stamped on the bridge in what became known as the 2005 Al-Aimmah Bridge disaster.

 On January 15, 2006, an organization known as the Mujahideen Shura Council in Iraq announced its establishment.
 Jaish al-Ta'ifa al-Mansurah has been declared one of its constituent groups, along with al-Qaeda in Iraq, the Monotheism Brigades, the Sarai al-Jihad group, the al-Ghurab Brigades and the al-Ahwal Brigades.